SynthRose/art-of-alchemy/README.md

 ## Questions & Answers

 **What sort of state is the mod in?**
-Coming along!
-The three core machines - the Calcination Furnace, Dissolution Chamber, and Projection Table - are there, as is the Alchemical Journal.
-Most vanilla raw resources have recipes, but many crafted items still lack them, as do modded resources such as from [CottonResources](https://github.com/CottonMC/CottonResources) or [TechReborn](https://github.com/TechReborn/TechReborn).
-If you want to help make recipes for the mod, you can head over to [this spreadsheet](https://docs.google.com/spreadsheets/d/154XPt0xTNqfSSH5Ybp8lZ18sUFIr32FTcV5lL-OhrOQ/edit?usp=sharing) and suggest changes.
+Art of Alchemy is currently on release candidates, meaning that the mod is in a comfortable enough state to consider it "done," but I haven't rigorously tested enough to release 1.0.0.
+This milestone should be reached soon!

 **Can you port this to Forge or an older Minecraft version?**
 No. I work on this mod in my spare time for fun; writing a port and maintaining multiple versions of the mod just doesn't interest me.
 However, this project is licensed under MIT, so you are welcome to do it yourself.

-**Can you update the mod to the latest snapshot?**
+**Can you update the mod to the latest version?**
 If the mod isn't up to date already, I'll update it when I get to it.
 In some cases, I have to wait for dependencies to update before updating *Art of Alchemy*.
 Other times, I just haven't gotten around to it yet.
 If you're impatient, you're welcome to update it yourself and submit a pull request.